Our business

 Right to Object

-Rights relating to automated decision making including profiling
+Rights relating to automated decision-making including profiling

 7. Employee Responsibilities

-All employees must ensure that, in carrying out their duties, the PIRC is able to comply with obligations under the UK GDPR.
+All employees must ensure that, in carrying out their duties, PIRC is able to comply with obligations under the UK GDPR.
 In addition, each employee is responsible for:

 • checking that any personal data that he/she provides is accurate and up to date